 Underpinning the project are themes that are resonant of our times - Coming Together, Going Outdoors, Saying Thank You, Appreciating Nature and Looking Forward.

-Participating Groups: The Frank Moran Centre, Camphill Communities, Broughton & Brooklands Community Connectors, Friends & Families MK, GrandMentors from Volunteering Matters, MK ACT, the MK Hindu Association, Sew and Grow, the YMCA MK and MK Collective.
+Participating Groups: The Frank Moran Centre, Camphill Communities, Broughton & Brooklands Community Connectors, Friends & Families MK, GrandMentors from Volunteering Matters, MK ACT, the Milton Keynes Hindu Association, Sew & Grow and Childcare Pathways, the YMCA Milton Keynes and MK Collective.

 Founded by artistic director Ali Pretty, Kinetika has specialised in creating large-scale hand-painted silks for over 20 years.
 They combine world-class design with community projects to produce spectacular outdoor commissions that engage communities and diverse audiences.